Dzerzhinsk, Russia: Remediation efforts

 In June 2019 a powerful explosion at State Research Institute Kristall injured 79 people and destroyed 180 homes in the neighbourhood.

 After unsuccessful tenders in 2012–13, GazEnergoStroy was selected for cleanup in 2016.
 The liquidation of "Black Hole" started and waste burning infrastructure was completed by 2019.
-According to sources the amount of waste is 57% more than expected, and the cleanup might only finish in autumn of 2021 with an extra 238 million rubles from the central government, but the request was denied.
-According to local newspaper the equipment downtime is 49% and further delay is expected.
+According to Pravda PFO, the amount of waste was 57% more than expected, and the cleanup might only finish in autumn of 2021 with an extra 238 million rubles from the central government, but the request was denied.
+According to Argumenty i Fakty – Nizhny Novgorod, the equipment downtime was 49%, and further delay was expected.

 Reclamation works on "White Sea" and Igumnovo were ongoing in 2019 by GazEnergoStroy.